Develop Career Readiness While Making Meaningful Contributions to Life in the Community and Beyond

 Applied Humanities students prepare for their future by gaining insight into their important career-advancing and transferable skills, contributing to partner agencies in meaningful and substantive ways, developing entrepreneurial and collaboration skills, and exploring and enhancing life in the community and beyond.
 The required internship and career readiness experiences bolster student confidence and understanding of the job market and careers that await upon graduating from the university.

-For Students: Planning Your Internship
+For Students: Planning Your Internship and Career Readiness Experiences

-- Yes, given updated University policy, credit can be earned for in-person internship activities only when the internship meets certain safety conditions and your internship site supervisor is willing to complete and sign the University’s Assessment of Recommended Covid-19 Workplace Risk Management Protocols for Credit-bearing Experiential Learning Activities.
+- Given Covid-19, fully remote internships remain the preferred type of internship as a remote internship is the least likely to be disrupted due to circumstances outside of our control.
+University policy allows for internships with in-person internship activities only when the internship meets certain safety conditions and your internship site supervisor is willing to complete and sign the University’s Assessment of Recommended Covid-19 Workplace Risk Management Protocols for Credit-bearing Experiential Learning Activities.

 For Partner Agencies: Hosting an Intern